mnot/I-D/http-encryption-encoding/draft.md

 nonce:

 : The "nonce" parameter contains a base64 URL-encoded bytes of a nonce that is used to derive a content encryption key.
-The nonce value MUST be present, and MUST contain 128 bits of random entropy.
+The nonce value MUST be present, and MUST be exactly 16 octets long.

 These parameters are used to determine a content encryption key.
 The key derivation process is described in {{derivation}}.